Section Image

 Homestyle local restaurants and Mennonite groceries

 The Versailles dining scene is homestyle and rustic, with local beers at Bees Knees Brewing Company and a breakfast menu that hasn’t changed much in decades at Pioneer Restaurant.
 When the weather gets warm, locals look forward to the return of Tilly Sue’s, a Mexican food truck that stops by the city twice a week.
-“It’s locally owned, and the food is just fabulous,” Gramke says.
+“It’s a fabulous food truck that is locally owned,” Gramke says.
 In addition to shopping at big names like Walmart and Save A Lot, residents can stop by Outdoor Addiction to stock up before hunting or fishing trips.

 Versailles is also known for being a center of Mennonite culture and shopping.
 There are a variety of nearby Mennonite-run stores, including Dutch Country Store and Sunshine Foods.
 These discount grocery stores are stocked with deals, as well as locally grown products, fresh bread and made-to-order deli sandwiches.